 - Ionizer — Releases negative ions that attach to airborne particles, causing them to settle on surfaces.
 Can produce trace amounts of ozone.
 The ionizer can be toggled off, which we recommend.

 The five-layer marketing sounds impressive, but in practice, the pre-filter and HEPA filter do the vast majority of the work.
 The carbon layer provides some odor reduction.
 The cold catalyst and ionizer add marginal benefit.
-This is not uncommon in budget purifiers — the "multi-stage" marketing is often more about layering thin, inexpensive filter media than delivering meaningfully different filtration mechanisms.
+This is not uncommon in this price range — the "multi-stage" marketing is often more about layering thin, inexpensive filter media than delivering meaningfully different filtration mechanisms.

 Air Cleaning Performance

-Smoke test: When we simulated cooking smoke, the HSP001 reduced PM2.5 from 120 µg/m³ to 15 µg/m³ in about 35 minutes on high speed.
-The Levoit Core 300 achieved the same reduction in 22 minutes.
-The HSP001 gets there, but it takes longer.
+Smoke test: When we simulated cooking smoke, the HSP001 reduced PM2.5 from 120 µg/m³ to 8 µg/m³ in about 25 minutes on high speed with the Smart Sensor engaged.
+The auto mode detected the spike and ramped to turbo within seconds, then gradually dialed back as the air cleared.

 Noise Levels